Ghirensics/ghiro/docs/src/setup/index.rst

     python manage.py runserver 0.0.0.0:9000

-To start processing images you have to start the processing deamon, run the following command (inside Ghiro's root)::
+To start processing images you have to start the processing daemon, run the following command (inside Ghiro's root)::

     python manage.py process